mcfnord/rml/src/bc.md

 ## Public and prejudicial extrajudicial comments

-On the evening of my arraignment, Prosecutor Lindquist appeared on KIRO Evening News, a program transmitted through cables and terrestrial transmitters into homes in Pierce County and throughout the Puget Sound area.
+On the evening of my arraignment, Prosecutor Lindquist appeared on _KIRO Evening News_, a program transmitted through cables and terrestrial transmitters into homes in Pierce County and throughout the Puget Sound area.
 That same evening, KIRO published an article on its website